buhrmi/buhrmi/README.md

 ## Hi there

-I'm buhrmi, welcome to my GitHub page.
-I'm a web developer based in Da Nang, Vietnam, working on my startup Keo Platforms LLC, and [bass-music related shenangans](https://twitch.tv/danangbassman).
+I'm a web developer from Germany, working on startup ideas and [bass-music related shenangans](https://twitch.tv/danangbassman).

 ### Current Projects